SCI Regranting Scheme to EU members in 202525

 Key impact and results

-The project strengthened the relationship between VSI Ireland, Afri and Comhlamh and contact with other attending organizations and individuals helped to promote peace and intercultural dialogue.
-Moreover, the project successfully increased SCI’s visibility by spreading knowledge on SCI ‘s values and work and by promoting value-based volunteering which promises to increase the number of volunteer opportunities and participation. moreover the project fostered a culture of peace by increasing knowledge and awareness on peace and by prompting participants to engage with these ideas.
+The project strengthened the relationship between VSI Ireland, Afri and Comhlamh.
+Contact with other attending organizations and individuals helped to promote peace and intercultural dialogue.
+Moreover, the project successfully increased SCI’s visibility by spreading knowledge on SCI ‘s values and work and by promoting value-based volunteering.
+Together, these actions are hoped to increase the number of volunteer opportunities and participation.
+Moreover, the project fostered a culture of peace, by prompting participants to engage with these ideas.

 DOBRO Project